awsdocs/amazon-ecs-developer-guide/doc_source/cluster-capacity-providers.md

 Capacity provider
 A *capacity provider* is used in association with a cluster to determine the infrastructure that a task runs on\.
 For Amazon ECS on AWS Fargate users, the `FARGATE` and `FARGATE_SPOT` capacity providers are provided automatically\.
 For more information, see [Using AWS Fargate Capacity Providers](fargate-capacity-providers.md)\.
 For Amazon ECS on Amazon EC2 users, a capacity provider consists of a name, an Auto Scaling group, and the settings for managed scaling and managed termination protection\.
 This type of capacity provider is used in cluster auto scaling\.
-For more information, see [Auto Scaling Group Capacity Providers](cluster-auto-scaling.md#asg-capacity-providers)\.
+For more information, see [Auto Scaling group Capacity Providers](cluster-auto-scaling.md#asg-capacity-providers)\.
 One or more capacity providers are specified in a capacity provider strategy, which is then associated with a cluster\.

 Capacity provider strategy